OfflcerSam/ShipUtil/README.md

 ### `recipe` (optional)

 Adds the ship to the standard crafting table (`CraftingTableNormal`).
 If omitted, the ship simply isn't craftable.
+Crafting recipes override the value of the ship, ship value is otherwise auto-calculated from stats.

 | Field             | Type   | Notes                                                                                                            |
 |-------------------|--------|------------------------------------------------------------------------------------------------------------------|